Timeless Music for Summer Celebrations

 Some nights the title says it all.
 Live at The GrandView is exactly what it promises — Vintage Noise, live, in one of the most spectacular settings in Silicon Valley, doing what they do best.
 No concept, no theme, no gimmick — just great songs, great players, and a room that knows how to make an evening feel like an event.
 This is the kind of night that reminds you why live music exists in the first place.

-The evening features Michael Carter on vocals, Caroline Chung on bass, and Franz J. Díaz on piano — a trio that brings both technical brilliance and genuine warmth to everything they play.
-Caroline Chung is one of the Bay Area's most dynamic and celebrated bassists, her fearless, fluid upright playing giving the ensemble a pulse that is alive, swinging, and completely captivating.
-Franz J. Díaz brings his signature lyrical sophistication to the piano, his expressive playing shaping every arrangement with color and elegance.
+The evening features Michael Carter on vocals, Mike Hallesy on bass, and Ed Johnson on guitar — a trio that brings both technical brilliance and genuine warmth to everything they play.
+Ed has spent a lifetime inside Brazilian music — not studying it from the outside, but living in it.
+Mike Hallesy is the kind of musician other musicians relax around — big, unhurried, and completely present.
 And Michael Carter leads with the kind of effortless baritone authority that has made him one of the most compelling vocalists in the Bay Area jazz scene.
 Together they close out June in the finest possible style.

 The GrandView has always been more than a restaurant.
 With its sweeping panoramic views, exceptional cuisine, and atmosphere that invites you to linger, it is one of the South Bay's most genuinely special places.
 On a warm June Saturday with the valley spread out below and the music filling the room, there is nowhere else you need to be.
 Reservations are strongly recommended.